OpenDocCN/python-code-anls/docs/hf-tfm/models----speech_to_text----modeling_tf_speech_to_text.py.md

             "decoder_input_ids": tf.TensorSpec((None, None), tf.int32, name="decoder_input_ids"),
             "decoder_attention_mask": tf.TensorSpec((None, None), tf.int32, name="decoder_attention_mask"),
         }
-        # 返回包含输入特征和注意力掩码等信息的字典

 SPEECH_TO_TEXT_START_DOCSTRING = r"""
     This model inherits from [`TFPreTrainedModel`].
 Check the superclass documentation for the generic methods the library implements for all its model (such as downloading or saving, resizing the input embeddings, pruning heads etc.)

-    This model is also a [tf.keras.Model](https://www.tensorflow.org/api_docs/python/tf/keras/Model) subclass.
+    This model is also a [keras.Model](https://www.tensorflow.org/api_docs/python/tf/keras/Model) subclass.
 Use it as a regular TF 2.0 Keras Model and refer to the TF 2.0 documentation for all matter related to general usage and behavior.